openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 ###### Well then, what is the connection with polarization?

 Let's think.
 You ordered a new T-shirt from Amazon.
 You tried it and liked it.
 How beautiful!
-But wait wait.
-You can use plastic cargo package for a polarization experiment and demonstrate stress birefringence of plastic sheet easily.
+But wait.
+You can use a plastic cargo package for a polarization experiment and demonstrate the stress birefringence of a plastic sheet easily.
 Yesss, you can make science using 'garbage' too.
 Let's look at that more closely!

 Polarizers are frequently used to detect stress in plastics; birefringence.
 In this experiment, we use basic materials from our daily life as samples and see birefringence with our naked eyes.
 Let's collect simple objects such as plastic boxes, plastic cutlery (Image 1) or plastic packages.
-Even we can prepare own birefringent object (Image 2) using plastic punched pocket and sticky tape.
+Even we can prepare our own birefringent object (Image 2) using a plastic punched pocket and sticky tape.

 Image 1 :
 <p align="center">